spiffe/helm-charts-hardened/examples/tornjak/README.md

 ## Deploy Standard SPIRE

-Follow the production installation of SPIRE as described in the [install instructions] (https://artifacthub.io/packages/helm/spiffe/spire) document.
+Follow the production installation of SPIRE as described in the [install instructions](https://artifacthub.io/packages/helm/spiffe/spire) document.

-## Upgrade to enable Tornjak
+## Upgrade to Enable Tornjak

-Before we can deploy Tornjak with SPIRE we need to decide whether the services would be using direct access, Ingress, or some other method.
+Before we can deploy Tornjak with SPIRE, we need to decide whether the services will be using direct access, ingress, or some other method.

 ## Tornjak with Direct Access

-This can be done using port-forward.
-For example, to start Tornjak APIs on port 10000
+This can be done using port forward.

-Deploy SPIRE with Tornjak enabled
+Deploy SPIRE with Tornjak enabled and start the Tornjak API on port 10000.

 ```shell
 export TORNJAK_API=http://localhost:10000